Bradenyolo/Virus-Collection/unknown.md

-This virus will make EXE files stop working and there will be another application name.
-Note: **It will delete all your programs, make sure you have backup if you are making a removal video!**
-The download link isn't currently here, but my coding computer needs a fix, since I renamed dwm.exe, but reagntc.exe is disabled, which means I have to use the install disc for Windows.
+This virus will delete program files, and everything on your desktop.
+Not only will it delete files, it will disable (almost) every app in your device, including Control Panel, and others.
+It will change the userinit key to `C:\Windows\system32\userinit.exe,C:\unknown programs\Mbr.exe`
+Mbr.exe will also have a 24 hour time to overwrite the MBR to a (little like) creepy trees image.
+**Make sure you have a backup folder to put everything back in your desktop and a backup folder for all programs!**
+**Also, make sure you have some .reg files to repair everything back!**

+Download link isn't currently here yet, I'll try to fix the problem ASAP (I can't).